View Gertrude Peschong's Notice on JSOnline.com and share memories

 Gertrude M. Peschong

-Born February 23, 1923 and entered eternal rest on Friday, December 20, 2019 at the age of 96 years.
+Hartford - Born February 23, 1923 and entered eternal rest on Friday, December 20, 2019 at the age of 96 years.
 Beloved wife of the late Robert.
-Loving mother of Marie (Bill) Dobrinska, Susan (Woody) Bach, Thomas (Sheila) Peschong, Cynthia (Marty) Peschong-Rector, Robert Peschong, Michael (Michele) Peschong, Barbara (David) Peschong-LaVanway, Catherine (Jay) Dunston and the late John Peschong.
+Loving mother of Marie (Bill) Dobrinska, Susan (Woody) Bach, Thomas (Shiela) Peschong, Cynthia (Martin) Peschong-Rector, Robert Peschong, Michael (Michele) Peschong, Barbara (David) Peschong-LaVanway, Catherine (Jay) Dunston and the late John Peschong.
 Proud grandmother of 20 grandchildren and 18 great-grandchildren.

 Visitation will be held from 10:30AM-12PM Friday, December 27, 2019 at Saint Sebastian Parish (5400 W. Washington Blvd.
 Milwaukee, WI 53208), with a Mass of Christian Burial to follow at 12PM.